RIOT-OS/Release-Specs/08-interop/08-interop.md

 ========
 ### Description

-Link-local UDP/IPv6 packet exchange (payload length 8) between an iotlab-m3 node running RIOT with lwIP and an iotlab-m3 node running RIOT with emb6.
+Link-local UDP over IPv6 packet exchange (payload length 8) between an iotlab-m3 node running RIOT with lwIP and an iotlab-m3 node running RIOT with emb6.